Dodgers vs. Yankees Player Props Betting Odds

 Torres Stats

-- Torres takes an 11-game streak with at least one hit into this matchup.
-During his last 10 games he is hitting .326 with three home runs, a walk and four RBI.
+- Torres enters this matchup looking to extend his 12-game hit streak.
+During his last 10 games he is batting .326 with two home runs, a walk and three RBI.

 Torres Recent Games